ParthAher07/Kriti-Optimization/README.md

 1. Read data from all input files
 2. Process the grid data
 3. Generate output in separate output files
-4. Display results in the console
+4. Display the results in the console

 ## Input File Format
 Input files must be named as "input00.txt", "input01.txt" and so on.